This page contains information about what happens to a faculty or staff member's account when they leave campus.

 After you retire, you won't have access to:

 30 days after your employment ends, your account will be deactivated.
 This means you will not be able to log in to any of your university services, including your email.
-After 30 days, the contents of your inbox will be permanently deleted.
+30 days after your account is deactivated, the contents of your inbox will be permanently deleted.

 You may use the Electronic Directory Editor email redirection service to redirect any new email you receive at your campus email address to a different email address.
-Instructions on how to do so are below.
+Instructions on how to do so are in the next section.

-Once you've established another email account, you may begin forwarding your campus email to your new account by using the Electronic Directory Editor (EDE), which will work for one year after your account is discontinued.
+If you have another non-University email address, you may begin forwarding your campus email to your it using the Electronic Directory Editor (EDE), which will work for one year after your account is deactivated.
 The redirection service will forward any email sent to your campus address.

 Please note: Current faculty and staff can no longer redirect or auto-forward their university email.
 Please see this KB for more information: Privacy & Cybersecurity, Faculty and Staff Email Auto-forwarding Retirement FAQ .
 What this means is that you will not be able to edit your EDE entry until your staff affiliation drops off of your account (approximately 30 days after departure in most cases).